How to make study goals

 When setting goals for yourself, make sure that they are important and most of all relevant to you.
 Your goals should form part of your wider vision and objectives.
 If it’s not important to you to get that B in English Literature, then it’s unlikely you’re going to put the necessary work in to achieve it.
 So ask yourself, is this goal important to me?
 Why do I want to achieve it?

-Every goal should have a realistic time frame.
+How to make study goals - Every goal should have a realistic time frame.
 Setting deadlines for different stages of your goal will help create a sense of urgency and will provide motivation for you to complete it.
 It will also help you prioritise your goal over other activities or distractions.
 If you haven’t achieved your goal by the set deadline, it will also provide a good opportunity to ask yourself why?
 Was the deadline unrealistic?
 Were there any unexpected obstacles?

 If you apply the above framework when setting goals in the future you’re more likely to achieve them.
 Have a go at setting some SMART goals and if you get stuck, just drop us an email! (firstname.lastname@example.org)

 IF YOUR CHILD NEEDS EXTRA ACADEMIC SUPPORT PLEASE GET IN TOUCH WITH A MEMBER OF OUR TEAM TO FIND OUT ABOUT OUR RANGE OF ONLINE LESSONS